White House adviser says U.S. has 'ruled out' currency intervention

 The Fed had been raising interest rates through the end of last year, and the substantial gap between U.S. borrowing costs and those in other developed economies has been seen as a contributor to the dollar’s strength.
 But, in response to what it sees as headwinds from Trump’s trade policies, the Fed is now expected to cut rates for the first time in more than a decade.

-In the last 12 months, the ICE U.S. dollar index has gained about 3.5%, largely due to gains against the euro.
+In the last 12 months, the ICE U.S. dollar index .DXY has gained about 3.5%, largely due to gains against the euro EUR=.
 On Friday, the index touched the highest in two months and was less than 0.5% from its strongest levels in more than two years.

-Against China’s yuan, it has risen by about 1.4% over the last twelve months, much of that coming in May after Trump raised tariff rates on billions of dollars of Chinese imports.
+Against China's yuan CNY=, it has risen by about 1.4% over the last twelve months, much of that coming in May after Trump raised tariff rates on billions of dollars of Chinese imports.

 Reporting by Makini Brice; Writing by Makini Brice and Tim Ahmann; Editing by Andrea Ricci